The mutiny in Russia may be over. But it still damages Putin

 Former U.S. Ambassador to Russia Michael McFaul says there's "no doubt" that Prigozhin's mutiny weakens Putin and "raises doubts about his ability to continue to govern Russia in an effective way."

-U.S. intelligence had learned earlier this month that Prighozin was planning to take military action inside Russia, according to two U.S. officials who spoke to NPR's Tom Bowman.
+U.S. intelligence had learned earlier this month that Prigozhin was planning to take military action inside Russia, according to two U.S. officials who spoke to NPR's Tom Bowman.

 For months, Prigozhin has been an unusually vocal critic of the Russian military, and in particular of Russian Defense Minister Sergei Shoigu, whom he has accused of incompetence and whose resignation Prigozhin demanded.